lucasvps/flutter-marvel-api/README.md

 ## Functionalities

 - Search for heroes by name.
 - Add them to your favorites.
+(Using SQFlite)
 - See the comics they were part of.